AirshipCMS/angular-1.airshipcms.io/cms-content/root.md

 # Project Setup

-Before you can create this project, you will need an Airship CMS developer account.
-Get an Account at [https://skyport.airshipcms.io](https://skyport.airshipcms.io).

 ## 1. Provision a Site in the Airship Developer Portal
 Provision a new site in the [Airship Developer Portal](https://skyport.airshipcms.io).